broken-helix/mildew-detector/README.md

 ## **Dataset Content**

+---

 The dataset is made up of 4208 images of single cherry tree leaves, taken from healthy trees and those infected with Powdery Mildew.
-Each has 2104 images.
+Each of these 'labels' contains 2104 images, with an even split between healthy and infected.

 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).